verana-labs/verifiable-trust-vpr-spec/spec.md

 Generic query used for (at least):

 - find all permissions (all or limit to active) of a given schema;
-- for a given validator, get PENDING validation processes;
+- for a given validator, get PENDING onboarding processes;
 - find all permissions of a given grantee;
 - find all permissions of a given did;
 - find all ISSUER_GRANTOR active participants, so that I can apply to an ISSUER permission;